Prag8855/aab/content/guides/questions-about-berlin.md

 Date_created: 2017-09-27
 ---

-If this website does not answer your questions, this is where you can find help about life in Berlin.
+If I can't answer your questions, these resources can help.

 {% include "blocks/_tableOfContents.html" %}